 NORTHAM: The hearing is also being given a huge emotional tug with the arrival of Hicks' stepsister and his father from Adelaide, Australia.
 Terry Hicks last saw his son nearly three years ago.
 In an interview with the Australian Broadcasting Corporation, he said he's concerned about his son's mental and physical health.

-Mr. TERRY HICKS (Father of David Hicks): It is a huge concern.
+TERRY HICKS: It is a huge concern.
 You know, we've had feedback through the lawyers over the last few years of how he's been going and he's deteriorated.
 And as I said before, you know, this is one of things that we've got to sort of brace ourselves for, I suppose.